luoyiqi/Notedown/README.md

 ### Monkey Testing

 Monkey tests are an extremely simple and yet effective method of testing the robustness of apps.
 Generating thousands of random user interactions allows monkey testing to find bugs.
-Monkey testing was used in the development of `NotesUp` as a simple (client-side) pre-commit hook script running in the background every time new code was committed, ensuring that every new change was tested against this method.
+Monkey testing was used in the development of `Notedown` as a simple (client-side) pre-commit hook script running in the background every time new code was committed, ensuring that every new change was tested against this method.

 ![11](/Previews/11.gif)